EvaMart/oeb-visualizations/README.md

 The documentation is built using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
 The content of the documentation is written in markdown and should be added to the `docs` folder.
 The configuration of the documentation is in the `mkdocs.yml` file.
 This file contains the structure of the documentation, including navigation, the theme used, etc. More information about how to configure the documentation can be found in the [documentation](https://squidfunk.github.io/mkdocs-material/reference/).

-### How to add a new component.
+### How to add a new visualization.

-If you want to add a new component, you should create a new component for it.
+If you want to add a new visualization, you should create a new component for it.
 Follow the steps below:

 - Create the new component in the `src/components` folder.
 A component can be written in only one file or, if it is complex, it can be divided into smaller components in a folder.
 - Add the new component to the `index.js`, as following: